Part 2: Negotiating Your Medical Bills

 (If you’re unclear that any of these 4 buckets apply to you, it’s likely you have a more complex case.
 Contact us directly to make an appointment with one of our experts, who will be happy to spend 20 minutes going through your situation and to point you in the right direction.)

-What follows are descriptions of the 4 buckets.
-Click on any of the buckets in the list below to jump directly to its detailed description, including how to identify it and guidance on how to fix it:
+What follows are descriptions of the 4 buckets or medical billing situations patients often find themselves in including how to identify it and guidance on how to fix it:

 Bottom line: if you don’t have insurance, the price that you’re being charged by the hospital is almost certainly inflated.